 The only problem is that if you leave the house, your Bengal cat will be bored and lonely.

 This is the easiest language to read your cat’s behavior since you don’t even need to be around.
-A cat is, first of all, an animal, therefore instincts will always be at the heart of behavior.
+A cat is, first of all, an animal.
+Therefore, instincts will always be at the heart of behavior.
 They have special cat reflexes through which you will learn how they feel, almost instantly.
 Perhaps the most familiar is the position of "Halloween."
-When a cat is scared, she tries to make herself as much as possible.
+When a cat is scared, she tries to make herself as large as possible.
 She will bend her back and stand as high as possible on tiptoe, just like all those black cats on Halloween decorations.
 Sometimes, on the contrary, if your cat is scared, she may try to make herself smaller.
 A scared cat puts its paws close, but completely touching the floor, ready to run.
 When the cat is completely relaxed, she lies on her back, exposing a vulnerable belly.
 Remember this sign of the behavior of Bengal cats - if the cat opens its belly before you - it trusts you.

 Cats often communicate using their eyes.
 They even kiss them.
 It's true!
 When the cat slowly blinks, looking at you, it is a kiss.
 That's how she shows that she trusts.
-If their eyes are half open, they know they can relax around you.
-Eyes wide open may mean your Bengal is frightened, but most often their eyes widen when they are agitated while playing.
+If their eyes are half-open, they know they can relax around you.
+Eyes wide open may mean your Bengal is frightened, but most often, their eyes widen when they are agitated while playing.

 Cats talk like dogs with their tails, but there are a few key differences.
 The main difference between a dog and a Bengal cat is due to a hovering tail.
 Dogs wag their tails when they are happy, and cats wag their tails when they get angry or nervous.
 If the cat slowly wags its tail from side to side, it may mean that it is thinking about something.
 You can notice this when you show her a new toy.
-Downing the tail, shows that the cat is cautious, and the tail, raised up, says that the cat is excited and happy.
+Downing the tail shows that the cat is cautious, and the tail, raised up, says that the cat is excited and happy.
 You may have noticed how your friend runs to meet you with a high-raised tail.

 Murcs and Meows

 Of all the ways cats can communicate, meowing is the most difficult way to communicate.
 Cats, as studies have shown, use meows to really talk to their owners.
 This behavior of the Bengal cats shows that they are pretty smart.
-And you will surely hear the meow from your Bengal - along with the Siamese cats, this is one of the loudest and most talkative breeds.
+And you will surely hear the meow from your Bengal; along with the Siamese cats, this is one of the loudest and most talkative breeds.

 What else can your cat try to say: